An LA Crime Story

 “Tired.
 Yeah.”
 She cut him off.
 She knew what she looked like.

-He laughed, “There’s more money in–” his waving gesture referenced the room – the
+He laughed, “There’s more money in–” his waving gesture referenced the room, the booze and sex.

-“booze and women”.
 But there was something else.
-Another reason he’d given up the sunny cafe.
-Here
+Another reason he’d given up the light-filled cafe.
+Here there were no kids allowed.

 “Is there some news–?”